Open Auditions: Lionheart Season 2026

 Actors only need to attend one of the audition days.
 No appointments required.

-Please bring an acting resume or be ready to list past roles, along with a headshot photo that we may keep.
+Please bring an acting resume or be ready to list past roles, along with a current headshot or current photo of you that we may keep.

 Auditions will consist of cold reading from the script.